buchacm/buchacm.github.io/02publications.markdown

 __Theses__

-- _Algorithms for the enumeration of lattice walks,_ PhD thesis, Johannes Kepler University Linz, 2021 <a href="https://epub.jku.at/urn/urn:nbn:at:at-ubl:1-46037" target="_blank" rel="noopener"> [link] </a>
+- _Algorithms for the enumeration of lattice walks,_ PhD thesis, Johannes Kepler University Linz, 2021 <a href="https://epub.jku.at/urn/urn:nbn:at:at-ubl:1-46037" target="_blank" rel="noopener"> [link] </a>\
+  <sub> The dissertation (almost literally) includes 3 of the published papers: _Inhomogeneous restricted lattice walks_, _Separating variables in bivariate polynomial ideals_, and _Quadrant walks starting outside the quadrant_.
+Each of them constitutes a chapter, and each of these chapters comes with an extended introduction or appendix which carefully motivates the problem or in detail explains the underlying computations.
+Much of the paper $x(1-(x+x^{-1}))F(x;t) = x - F(0;t)$ is found in the chapter on preliminaries, and many of the ideas that underly _The orbit-sum method for higher-order equations_ and _The Newton-Puiseux algorithm and effective algebraic series_ are discussed in the chapter on time-inhomogeneous lattice walks.
+The classification of time-inhomogeneous lattice walks in the quarter plane therein has not been published elsewhere and hence can only be found there.</sub>

 - _The asymptotic behaviour of denumerable Markov chains,_ Master's thesis, University of Vienna, 2015 <a href="https://utheses.univie.ac.at/detail/34846" target="_blank" rel="noopener"> [link] </a>